uncms-dev/uncms/docs/walkthrough.md

     model = Article
 ```

-`PageDetailView` is a subclass of Django's `DetailView` that takes care of putting the page title, SEO information and all the other `PageBase` metadata into the template context, where it can be accessed by our CMS's template functions that render them on the page.
+`PageDetailView` is a subclass of Django's `DetailView` that takes care of putting the page title, SEO information and all the other `PageBase` metadata into the template context, where it can be accessed by UnCMS's template functions that render them on the page.
 If you have a `DetailView` for a model that inherits from `PageBase`, you almost certainly want to inherit from `PageDetailView`, but nothing forces you to.

 ## Let's reverse some page URLs